kravishan/Distributed-web-crawler/README.md

 `storage/`: A directory where the scraped data is stored.<br />
 `requirements`.txt: A file that lists the required packages for the project.

-## Installation:
+## Requirements:
+Before running the application, you need to have the following packages installed:

+- `requests`
+- `beautifulsoup4`
+- `flask`
+- `prometheus_client`
+- `validators`
+- `aiohttp`
+- `asyncio`

-To install the required packages for this project, run the following command:
+You can install these packages by running the following command:
 `pip install -r requirements.txt
 `

-## Usage:
+## How to Run:

-To start the web scraper, run the following command:
+To run the distributed web crawler, you need to run multiple instances of the `node.py` file in separate terminal windows.
+For example, to run four instances, you can run the following commands in four separate terminal windows:

+`python node.py 5000
+python node.py 5001
+python node.py 5002
+python node.py 5003`

+Then, in another terminal window, you can run the app.py file to interact with the distributed web crawler:
+`python app.py
 `
-python app.py
+## app.py
-`
-<br /><br />The program will prompt you to choose between crawling or scraping.
-If you choose to crawl, you will be prompted to enter a website and the number of levels to crawl.
-If you choose to scrape, you will be prompted to enter a website and a filename to save the scraped data to.
+This is the main module of the project which serves as the entry point to the application.
+It contains a loop that waits for user input to either crawl or scrape a website.